-North Carolina is home to many different species of wild birds, in this article we’ll take a look at some of the more recognizable and well-known birds found in the state.
-Some of these species live in North Carolina all year long, others are migratory and only part-time residents to the state.
-Below we’re going to take a look at 25 backyard birds in North Carolina, and learn a little about each species.
+Some of North Carolina’s birds live there all year long, others are migratory and only part-time residents of the state.
+Below we’re going to take a look at 25 common backyard birds in North Carolina and learn a little about each species.

-After that I’ll show you how to attract them to your yard, give you a crash course in the 10 different types of bird feeders you can use to do so, and even mention a few birdwatching hotspots in North Carolina.
+We’ll also show you how to attract birds to your yard, 10 different types of bird feeders you can use to do so, and mention a few birdwatching hotspots in North Carolina.

 How many different species of wild birds are in North Carolina?

 It’s difficult to get an exact number on how many bird species are found in North America, the United States, or even in the state of North Carolina.
-However, according to Wikipedia there are at least 470 species of birds in the state of North Carolina.
+However, according to Wikipedia as of January 2020, there are at least 479 species of birds in the state of North Carolina.

 25 backyard birds in North Carolina